Skip to main content

 Regulatory Context

-• NIST AI RMF — Emphasizes equity and fairness considerations in AI risk management
+• NIST AI RMF — Emphasizes equity and fairness considerations in AI risk management, with guidance on measuring disparate impact across population subgroups

-• Anti-discrimination legislation across jurisdictions applies to AI-mediated decisions that have disparate impact on protected groups
+• Anti-discrimination legislation — Existing frameworks (Civil Rights Act, Equality Act, EU anti-discrimination directives) apply to AI-mediated decisions with disparate impact on protected groups

-• Accessibility standards (WCAG, ADA, EN 301 549) apply to AI-powered digital services
+• Accessibility standards (WCAG, ADA, EN 301 549) — Apply to AI-powered digital services, requiring accommodation for users with disabilities